endpointservices/mps3/docs/JSON_merge_patch.md

-## JSON Merge Patch: Algebra, Applications and Errata
+# JSON Merge Patch: Algebra and Applications

-JSON Merge patch is a [standardised](https://datatracker.ietf.org/doc/html/rfc7386) way to encode *sparse* updates to a JSON document.
+JSON Merge patch is a [standardized](https://datatracker.ietf.org/doc/html/rfc7386) way to encode *sparse* updates to a JSON document.
 It has some nice properties that make it useful in collaborative applications.
-In this article we cover the basics and then dive into the algebraic properties JSON-merge-PATCH has over its ugly cousin the `JSON Patch`.
-And by treating it formally, we notice an omission in the original RFC which when fixed
+In this article, we cover the basics and then dive into the algebraic properties JSON-merge-PATCH has over its ugly cousin the `JSON Patch`.
 ### Intro

 Given a document